Import Purchase Orders with Square for Retail

 |Notes||Can include numbers, letters, or symbols.
 Maximum 4000 characters.|

 Import Purchase Orders

 After filling out the template, you’re ready to import the CSV or Excel file.
 To do so:

-From the Items tab of your online Square Dashboard, click Inventory Management and select Purchase Orders.
-If you’re working directly from a new purchase order, you will also see the option to import there, as well.
+Go to Items & Orders > Items in your online Square Dashboard, click Inventory Management and select Purchase Orders.
+If you’re working directly from a new purchase order, you will also see the option to Import there, as well.

 Drag and drop the file into the Import purchase order pop-up, or click select if from your computer to upload the template directly from your files.
 Note: If you have not filled out the template, click Download template to get started.

 Select the appropriate item identifier by choosing either the item name, SKU or GTIN to help easily identify duplicate items during the import process.
 Note: Square recommends selecting either SKU or GTIN as the appropriate item identifier for ease of use.

 Note: All item identifiers must match exactly one item or variation for the import process to be successful.

 If you’re using your own template, you’ll need to go through the column matching process during the first portion of the import process.
 To do so: